backdrop-contrib/simple_paypal_donate/readme.md

 USAGE
 -----

-* Configure the block to add in your PayPal ID.
+* Configure the block in the Layouts page for all options.
+There is no configuration or options page for this module.

 LICENSE
 -------